Hot Springs High School

 ○Did the student clearly tie their event to one of the course themes (see next page)?

-○Did the student EXPLAIN what the current event teaches us about the US Government?
+○Did the student EXPLAIN what the current event teaches us our world around us?
 Did they EXPLAIN why it is significant?

 ■Grading Rubric: Nothin’ but Net - Made the Shot - Missed the Shot - Airball.